mihaipriboi/Nerdvana_Nemesis_2023/README.md

 }
 ```

-If for the motor we didn't import a labrary for it, for the encoder we had to.
-The library we are using this year is named _Encoder.h_.
+If for the motor we didn't import a library for it, for the encoder we had to.
+The library we are using is named _Encoder.h_.

 ```ino
 #include <Encoder.h>
 ```

-As we had earlier, the first step is to define the pins we are going to use for the component.
+As earlier, the first step is to define the pins we are going to use for the component.

 ```ino
 // Motor Encoder